Rhizi/rhizi/README.md

-rhizi
+Rhizi
 =====

-A collaborative editor for organising, communicating, and analysing data in graph form.
+A collaborative editor for organizing, communicating, and analyzing data in graph form.

 A.K.A The spreadsheet of tomorrow